In his job as a lead web developer for the U.S. Mint, Nathan Wallace makes a point of listening closely to his clients and colleagues.

 Then he goes a step further.

-“Sometimes, what they need is not what they’re asking for,” said Wallace, a graduate of the Georgetown University Master’s in Technology Management program.
+“Sometimes, what they need is not what they’re asking for,” said Wallace, a graduate of the Georgetown University Master’s in Information Technology (IT) Management program.
 “Really, just listening for what they need is sometimes more important.”

 For Wallace, that means not just listening, but learning to empathize and make the customer’s needs your own.
 It requires a special awareness and the kind of communication skills not typically taught in technology classes.
 And, increasingly, it’s what employers are looking for in new college graduates, particularly those in the STEM fields.

-“The rate of change has become faster, and if you don’t have a good way to collaborate or communicate in solving problems in a team, you won’t be able to adjust,” said Maria Trujillo, faculty director for Georgetown’s Technology Management program.
+“The rate of change has become faster, and if you don’t have a good way to collaborate or communicate in solving problems in a team, you won’t be able to adjust,” said Maria Trujillo, former faculty director for Georgetown’s Technology Management program.
 “So it’s really an issue of adjusting to that environment and to that rapid change.”

 In a recent survey by Morning Consult for the educational services firm Cengage, hiring managers and human resources professionals put a premium on these “soft skills,” with 74 percent saying listening skills are valuable, 70 percent noting attention to detail, and 69 percent citing effective communication.

 A Teachable Skill

 While some people are just naturally better communicators than others, the good news is that soft skills can be taught.
 In 2017, researchers at MIT’s Sloan School of Management studied a soft skills training program at a garment factory in Bangalore, India, and found that the program returned 250 percent on investment and empowered workers to request more advanced skills training and save for their children’s education.